-The mission of the Paramedic Program is to provide excellent and innovative education that prepares paramedics who meet the needs of a diverse community.
+The Paramedic Program is designed for individuals looking to further their career in emergency medical services.
+As a paramedic, you will provide advanced emergency on-scene treatment as well as patient care and transportation, serving as the link from the scene into the health care system.
 Our students are prepared for roles as clinicians, advocates, educators and leaders in the changing prehospital health care system.

-- Certification in BLS, ACLS, PALS, AMLS and ITLS
+Certification courses including BLS, ACLS, PALS, and PHTLS.

-The first section of the program is didactic (NURS 51, NURS 52, NURS 53 and NURS 54), offering students the opportunity to learn ALS practices in relation to paramedicine.
+The first section of the program is didactic (NURS 51, NURS 52, NURS 53 and NURS 54).
+Students will learn ALS practices in relation to paramedicine.
 Students will master anatomy and physiology, cardiology, respiration, general medicine, obstetrics, pediatrics, trauma and neurology.

 The second section is a clinical experience (NURS 55) where students are placed in different hospitals around the region.
-This section offers students the opportunity to practice and hone their skills in preparation for their field internship.
+Students have the opportunity to practice and hone their skills with a nurse preceptor in preparation for their field internship.

 The final section is the field internship (NURS 56) in which students assume the role of a paramedic under supervision of a preceptor.
 A minimum of 480 hours must be completed in addition to 40 ALS contacts.
 Upon successful completion of NURS 56, students will be required to complete a comprehensive final evaluation that also serves as NREMT test preparation.